agalli93/UDP-TCP-Pilots/README.txt

 This is the file used to tell the Parser what are the data stream names from xPlane and their dataGroup/dataIndex locations.
 This file will be a one time generation and never changed unless a different xPLane input is used.
 In addition, if "null" strings where there are gaps in the data are not inserted, the dataGroup/dataIndex locations will be off and not be correct for future use.

+For now, each aircraft will require it's own sourceNames.txt file as all of the data stream names are not present for each aircraft.
+The indexes do not change cross aircraft, so a proper merging function is written to create one sourceNames.txt would solve this issue.
+For instance, a B52 will have a throttle_8 setting while a Cessna 172 will only have a throttle_1 setting.

 Functions:

 public static String convertInputData(byte[] receiveData, int numDataStreams, String output, Initializations config)